mk270/whitakers-words/programme.md

        V in any case, as it was and is in inscriptions (easier to chisel).
        If this is NO/FALSE, the output will have the same character as input.
        The program default, and the dictionary convention is to retain the v.
-       Reset If this ia unsuitable for your application.
+       Reset If this is unsuitable for your application.
 The default is N(o).

     PAUSE_IN_SCREEN_OUTPUT_HELP
        This option instructs the program to pause in output on the screen